 - It has limited sizes available

-Every once in a while, a heavy snowfall occurs and provides the perfect conditions for powder snowboarding.
+Every once in a while, heavy snowfall occurs and provides the perfect conditions for powder snowboarding.
 You’ll be tempted to enjoy a magical ride through the snow, but your experience might be limited by your board.
 You need to have the right snowboard to get the most out of it.
 The boards on this list will ensure you enjoy every moment.
-They are high-quality, lightweight, and there is an option for everyone.
+They are high-quality, and lightweight, so there is an option for everyone.

 We hope this guide will help you decide which snowboard to buy.
 You have your pick of the best powder snowboards, and we hope we helped you make the right decision.
 Feel free to explore the rest of our site for other articles on snowboarding and related accessories.